A Journey of a Thousand Miles Starts With a Single Step. ~ Lao Tsu

 And the sites that do it right turn the results of those questions into a system.

-I’ve seen evidence of this practice at one billion dollar construction project in New York City.
+I’ve seen evidence of this practice at a one billion dollar construction project in New York City.
 At this site Turner has created a beautiful right environment in a trailer, where I believe Lean has found ways to thrive.
 Before the project began, people at Turner created better relationships with their stakeholders (owners, designers, trades, etc).
 Initial planning for the project was transparent and collaborative.
 From the beginning, everyone knew there would be challenges and those challenges would be handled with professional care.

 The team huddles daily, as subteams and as a whole.
 Before the huddle, they do stretch-and-flex, a practice that came from Turner’s safety initiatives.
 Stretch and flex is basically a routine set of calisthenics.
 On other sites, I’ve watched people grumble and grudgingly work their way to the stretch-and-flex point and wiggle around until they are allowed to go back to work.